 Reverend William John (B.J.)
 Weber provides private pastoral care to leaders in New York City and around the nation, and helps launch men's fellowship opportunities, as well as initiates projects to care for the poor.

-The New York Fellowship began in 1969 with a group of businessmen meeting together for mutual spiritual encouragement.
-It was incorporated in 1984, adding a fulltime Executive Director, B.J.
+New York Fellowship began with a group of businessmen meeting together for mutual spiritual encouragement.
+It was incorporated in 1984, adding a full time Executive Director, B.J.
 Weber, in response to executives who wanted to create a more visible Biblical presence in the Wall Street area.

-Works of service have included outreach to at-risk inner city youth, a Kids to Camp scholarship program, feeding and housing services for the homeless, a marriage seminar series, a crisis pregnancy service, and the founding of a clinic and orphanage in Cochabamba, Bolivia.
+Works of service have previously included outreach to at-risk inner city youth, a Kids to Camp scholarship program, a marriage seminar series, a crisis pregnancy service, and the founding of a clinic and orphanage in Cochabamba, Bolivia.

 YOUR SUPPORT FOR THE N.Y.
 FELLOWSHIP IS GREATLY NEEDED AND APPRECIATED.

 The New York Fellowship is an endeavor among people who share a vision for availability, spiritual direction, mentoring, and service.
 We are dependent upon contributions from individuals who care about our work in one of the world's most strategic cities of the world.
 Donate options below.